-The Search is a 24-minute film that explores Estela de Carlotto’s search for her long-lost grandchild thirty-seven years after her daughter was kidnapped and murdered during the Argentinean “Dirty War.”
+The Search is a 24-minute film that explores Estela de Carlotto’s 37-year search for her long-lost grandchild after her daughter was kidnapped and murdered during the Argentinean 1976-1983 dictatorship.

 Beautifully crafted and compassionate, “The Search” chronicles Estela de Carlotto’s 37-year quest to find her grandson who was born in prison and given up for illegal adoption after the Argentine military executed his mother.
 Steadfast and determined, Carlotto helped establish the Abuelas de Plaza de Mayo (Grandmothers of the Plaza de Mayo) to locate and identify some 500 kidnapped children and to bring those responsible to justice.
 The Abuelas soon became a model for similar organizations around the world.
 This thought-provoking film will generate classroom discussion about what it means to work collectively for human rights and justice against all odds.

 Estela de Carlotto has looked for her grandson for 37 years.
-Laura, her daughter, was abducted and taken to a secret detention center in 1977 during the Argentinean Dirty War.
+Laura, her daughter, was abducted and taken to a secret detention center in 1977 during the Argentinean dictatorship.
 She was then tortured and killed.
 She was pregnant with a boy: Guido.

 In 1979, Carlotto became a member and then President of the Association of Grandmothers of the Plaza de Mayo, an organization that has worked relentlessly to find the 500 children that were either kidnapped or seized from women in detention during the military dictatorship.
 The documentary follows Carlotto’s long-life mission to help others find their lost family members as she searches for her own grandson.